-6.2 Horizontal and Vertical Alignment Criteria
+Horizontal and Vertical Alignment Criteria 6.2

-The installation of wire rope barriers on horizontal curves may increase the dynamic deflection of the barrier.
+The length and/or horizontal curvature of an installation of wire rope barrier may increase the dynamic deflection of the barrier.
 In addition, horizontal curves may place more lateral load on the post foundations.
-To calculate the effect of a curve on the deflection, multiply the deflections as detailed on the system arrangement drawings by the curve correction factor in Table 2, these correction factors only apply to convex curves.
+To calculate the effect of a curve on the deflection, multiply the deflections as detailed on the system arrangement drawings by the curve correction factor in Table 2, the length column is the total length of the run.
+These correction factors only apply to convex curves.